tiva-OG/meme-generator/README.md

 ## TODO
 ---
-- [x]Incorporate Attention-mechanism into model framework
+✅ Incorporate Attention-mechanism into model framework

-- [ ]Increase data to make model and the vocabulary more robust
+⬜ Increase data to make model and the vocabulary more robust

-- [ ]Some features I can't come up with rn :expressionless:
+⬜ Some features I can't come up with rn :expressionless:

 ## References
 ---